Garlic scapes are delicious when grilled, and can also be added to soups and stir fries – but they are especially well-suited for making pesto 🙂

 - 1/4 cup olive oil, extra virgin or virgin

-- Trim away the tip of each scape just below the flower bud (see photo below).
+- Trim away the tip from each scape just below the flower bud (see photo below).
 Discard or save for making vegetable broth.

 - Cut the remaining scapes into 1-inch pieces.

 - Steam older scapes for about two minutes (see note below).
 Reserve the water to use in the recipe.

 - Warm up a small, dry cast iron skillet (or other heavy-bottomed skillet) over medium-low heat.
 The idea is to warm up the skillet, but don’t overheat.

 - When the skillet is warm, increase the heat to medium-high and add the pine nuts.
 Toast, while stirring and shaking, for about a minute, or until they begin to give off a nutty aroma and turn a bit golden.